If your car engine is making a rattling noise, there is something wrong with your vehicle. An engine should always sound smooth.

 When the timing belt is broken, however, this communication is hindered or disrupted, causing mechanical components to work against each other rather than with each other which produces a rattling sound in the process.

 If the timing belt or the timing belt tensioner gets damaged, it will get loose and will start to vibrate and make a rattling noise.
 You must always change your timing belt if you notice any cracks to avoid any additional damage to the engine.

 5. Broken Flexplate

 The flexplate will start to wobble and will most definitely produce rattling noise.
-If this is the case, you would have to remove the flexplate cover and check for rust, cracks or missing bolts.
+If this is the case, you would have to remove the flexplate cover.
+Then, check for rust, cracks, or missing bolts.

 6. Broken Crankshaft Harmonic Balancer

 Rattling noises are often caused by a broken crankshaft harmonic balancer.
 It is located between the crankshaft of the engine and a pulley, usually at the front of the engine.
 The main purpose of this part is to reduce vibration and noise levels.